athornton/JupyterCon-2018-talk/talk.rst

 While our `GitHub`_ implementation is very nifty, and useful for reference...don't use it.

 Use `Zero To JupyterHub`_ instead.

-Some day we will probably migrate our deployment to Helm.
-LSST EPO already has.
+It uses Helm.

 * Not convinced Helm is the future.

 * We need something like Helm but with sequencing as well.
 Templates are the easy part.

+* Terraform is intriguing.

 ----